 Hi, I’m Larissa Pickens, the founder and creative director of this studio.
 In 2014, I transitioned from a solo freelance operation to building a small but lovely design team.
-It’s been a wonderful change for me personally (I get weekends off again!) and I’ve had some questions so I wrote up this to give an overview on how Float Design came to be.
+It’s been a wonderful experience to grow a studio and I’ve had some questions so I wrote up this to give an overview on how Float Design came to be.

 Personally I’ve been designing for beauty for over 10 years, since the fateful summer morning when I started designing advertising and packaging for Calvin Klein fragrances at Unilever (later Coty).